 I have also witnessed several families re-uniting.
 Here is one of these stories.

 Bill was a middle-aged executive who has experienced many stress-related physical symptoms.
 He had a structural low back problem that required a multiple-level decompression.
 He had severe pain in both of his legs that completely resolved with the operation.

-WHEN A PRIOR PAIN PATHWAY IS TRIGGERED YOU CANNOT TELL IT APART FROM IT BEING CAUSED BY A STRUCTURAL PROBLEM.
-THE PAIN IS IN EXACTLY THE SAME LOCATION AND HAS THE SAME INTENSITY.
+WHEN A PRIOR PAIN CIRCUITS ARE TRIGGERED YOU CANNOT TELL THEM APART FROM THEM BEING CREATED BY A STRUCTURAL PROBLEM.
+THE PAIN IS IN EXACTLY THE SAME LOCATION AND HAS THE SAME INTENSITY – OR WORSE.